-Yes, most medical malpractice attorneys work on contingency or against a percentage of the award or settlement in the case.
-The most common contingency fee is 33% of the award or settlement, but you can negotiate the fee at the outset of your case, during the initial free consultation.
+Yes, most medical malpractice attorneys work on a contingency fee arrangement or for a reasonable percentage of the settlement or awarded damages.
+The most common contingency fee is 33% of the settlement or award, but you can negotiate the fee at the outset of your case, for example, during the initial free consultation.

 It depends on the contractual agreement you sign with your lawyer or law firm.
 Most medical malpractice lawyers provide legal services based on a contingency fee agreement, which is paid as a percentage of the settlement or award in the case.

 The most common contingency fee ranges from 34%-40% of the settlement or award might be provided, while a 40% fee is most common if the case goes to trial.
 However, the portion of the award that goes to the lawyer can vary and some arrangements might use different numbers for different circumstances.